Asparkam - instructions for use. Overdose of asparkam is fatal

 • acute or chronic renal failure;

-• the first trimester of pregnancy (in the second and third trimester, the medicine can be used only with the permission of the doctor).
+• first trimester of pregnancy (in the second and third trimester, the medicine can be used only with the permission of the doctor).

 Terms of sale and storage